Blog • Published on:October 8, 2025 | Updated on:October 9, 2025 • 26 Min

 3. Real Estate Investment

-The standard processing time for the St. Kitts and Nevis CBI program is approximately 6-8 months.
+The standard processing time for the Saint Kitts and Nevis CBI program is approximately 4-6 months.

-A St. Kitts and Nevis passport offers visa-free or visa-on-arrival access to 150+ countries, including the Schengen Area and the UK.
+A Saint Kitts and Nevis passport offers visa-free access to 160+ countries, including the Schengen Area and the UK.

 This extensive travel access is particularly valuable for frequent travelers, facilitating smoother entry into major financial and economic centers worldwide.